farzad528/rag-time/Journey 1 - RAG and Indexing Fundamentals/README.md

 ## 🔗 Additional Learning Resources
 - 📚 Azure AI Search Documentation: [Learn more](https://learn.microsoft.com/en-us/azure/search/)
 - 📝 Read the Blog for Journey 1: [RAG and knowledge retrieval fundamentals](https://aka.ms/rag-time/journey1-blog)
-- 💬 Join the Discussion: Connect with the community in GitHub Discussions or open an issue in this repository.
+- 💬 Join the Discussion: Ask your questions on our [Discord channel](https://aka.ms/rag-time/discord).
 - 🚀 Next Up: Continue to [Journey 2](./../Journey%202%20-%20Build%20the%20Ultimate%20Retrieval%20System%20for%20RAG/) for the next step—Building the Ultimate Retrieval System!